James Burns (Spiritualist): Biography

 In 1867, Burns founded Human Nature, a monthly publication which ran until 1877.
 In 1869 he brought out a halfpenny weekly, The Medium, which absorbed the provincial Daybreak, founded 1867, and was continued as The Medium and Daybreak until 1895.
 In 1875, Burns published Alfred Russel Wallace's book On Miracles and Modern Spiritualism.

 Burn was an anti-vaccinationist.
 He chaired an organizing committee to establish a hygienic college and hospital in London for the poor.
 The project did not prosper but Burns was acknowledged by the British Nature Cure Association as the "Late prominent Naturopathic Evangelist."

 Burns died in poverty, leaving debts to his son James Burns, Jr.

 Vegetarianism

 Burns was a vegetarian.
-Burns influenced by James Simpson, joined the Vegetarian Society and during the 1860s lectured on vegetarianism.
+Influenced by James Simpson, he joined the Vegetarian Society and during the 1860s lectured on vegetarianism.
 He sold vegetarian publications through his Progressive Library at his Spiritual Institution.
 He was vice-president of the London Reform Society and a member of the Vegetarian Rambling Society.
 He promoted vegetarianism in the Medium and Daybreak.
 Burns opposed the dietary views of Emmet Densmore which he described as an "anti-vegetarian quackery system".

 Burns combined spiritualism and vegetarianism.
 He established a "Progressive Food and Cooking Society" which announced cookery lessons and free food.
 A vegetarian publishing house and restaurant was established in Clerkenwell which gave free vegetarian breakfasts to poor children.

 Historian Charles W. Forward commented that Burns was "an early and ardent worker in the cause of vegetarianism."